npatmaja/nauvalatmaja.com/src/render/posts/2015-01-08-Android-development-with-Genymotion.html.md

 moreover, the interaction is sluggish.
 Hence, it is a no go.

 Up to now, I used my own android phone to test my app.
-It is fast, quite responsive, but I the downside is I need my phone connected to my laptop when I work on the app.
+It is fast, quite responsive, but the downside is I need to connect my phone to my laptop when I work on the app.
 Not to mention when I can't find my USB cable, disaster.